ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/4th Level/Immolate.md

 - **Stats**:
 	- None.
 - **Upcasting:**
 	- You may upcast this psycast.
-For every 15 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional turn.
+For every 15 psyfocus spent above the normal cost for this psycast, this psycast lasts an additional turn.